Briefpoint

 Still, full adoption is far from common.
 According to Clio’s Legal Trends Report, only 8% of firms have fully integrated AI into their workflows, while 17% use it extensively.

-But for the firms that have taken the leap, AI is already proving its value.
+But for the firms that have taken the leap, legal AI is already proving its value.

 As AI continues to evolve, law firms and legal professionals will have to decide how to integrate it into their workflows rather than whether to use it at all.